-An estimated 3 to 15% of school children in the United States may need special educational services to compensate for learning disorders.
+Although the number of children with learning disorders is unknown, about 5% of the school-age population in the United States receives special educational services for learning disorders.
 Boys with learning disorders may outnumber girls five to one, although girls are often not recognized or diagnosed as having learning disorders.

 Many children with behavioral problems do poorly in school and are tested by educational psychologists for learning disorders.
 However, some children with certain types of learning disorders hide their deficits well, avoiding diagnosis, and therefore treatment, for a long time.